 - 1. Activate LL.
-This may be done in one of three ways: - a.
-Enter a Local Loop from the System Diagnostics/Statistics menu and toggle the <Spacebar> until "LL" appears next to the a Local Loop option. - b.
-Activate the "LL" signal on the DTE.
-If you are not sure which lead is the "LL" signal, please refer to Appendix D. - c.
+This may be done in one of two ways: - Enter Local Loop from the System Diagnostics/Statistics menu and toggle the <Spacebar> until "LL" appears next to the Local Loop option. - b.
 Toggle the front panel switch to the "Local" position. - 2.
-Verify that the data terminal equipment is operating properly and can be used for a test. - 3.
-Perform a V.52 BER (bit error rate) test as described in
+Verify that the data terminal equipment is operating properly and can be used for a test. - Perform a V.52 BER (bit error rate) test as described in Section 5.3.

-Section 5.3.
 If the BER test equipment indicates no faults, but the data terminal indicates a fault, follow the manufacturer's checkout procedures for the data terminal.
 Also, check the interface cable between the terminal and the NetLink-T1.
 5.2.2 Operating Remote Digital Loopback (RL)